ibm-cloud-docs/vmwaresolutions/vmonic/faq_usage-meter.md

 Yes. {{site.data.keyword.cloud_notm}} for VMware requires customers to comply with vendor software agreements as part of the {{site.data.keyword.cloud_notm}} Services Agreement.
 If you do not provide usage tracking through Usage Meter, you risk falling out of support and compliance and incur billing errors on usage.
 For more information, see the [{{site.data.keyword.cloud_notm}} Services Agreement](https://www.ibm.com/support/customer/csol/terms/?id=Z126-6304&cc=us&lc=en){: external}.

-IBM Cloud Services Agreement (CSA) and applicable attachments and transaction documents are the complete agreement under which customers can order Cloud Services, which might consist of {{site.data.keyword.cloud_notm}} Services or other services to support use of Cloud Services that {{site.data.keyword.IBM_notm}} provides ({{site.data.keyword.IBM_notm}} products) or cloud or other services that a third-party such as Broadcom provides that customers acquire from {{site.data.keyword.IBM_notm}} (non-{{site.data.keyword.IBM_notm}} products).
+IBM Cloud Services Agreement (CSA), and applicable attachments and transaction documents are the complete agreement under which customers can order Cloud Services.
+The services might consist of {{site.data.keyword.cloud_notm}} Services or other services to support use of Cloud Services that {{site.data.keyword.IBM_notm}} provides ({{site.data.keyword.IBM_notm}} products) or cloud or other services that a third-party such as Broadcom provides that customers acquire from {{site.data.keyword.IBM_notm}} (non-{{site.data.keyword.IBM_notm}} products).

 ## What security and compliance documentation is available for Usage Meter?
 {: #faq_usage-meter-sec-compl-doc}